xeeee/STM32L476RG/README.md

 - The MCU polls the state of the MAX31913 input pins via the SPI Bus, checks the CRC, overvoltage, undervoltage and temperature warning...
 - Does some post processing with the input states...
-- Updated the output state of two daisy chained MAX14900E via SPI, configured in 16 bit mode and with CRC enabled!
+- Updated the output state of two daisy chained MAX14900E, configured in 16 bit mode and with CRC enabled!